AndreasMadsen/binarypoint/README.md

 ## Documentation

 This is a duplex stream there wraps a binary duplex stream.
-The `binarypoint` then splits the binary data up at its null bytes (`0x00`).
-It also adds the null byte when you write to it.
+The `binarypoint` then splits and joins the binary data up intro buffers, by adding a `UInt16BE` chunk to the output and the consume that chunk on input.

+**Dude to the limitations of an `UInt16BE` you can not write messages larger than 64 KB**.

 In reality this is an object stream, since the buffer objects don't get concatenated, but it acts very much like a buffer stream and you can use it